Nov 2, 2022

 With Flows it’s also possible to store clicks for each banner and to set banner priority based on amount of clicks.
 For example; “If Banner C has the highest Click-rate today/this week, then move it to 1st position – but not for those who already clicked on it”.
 All fully automated in real-time with Flows!

 One use case that we will show in this Flow of the week is Rotating banners for every visit based on Banner Priority.
 Just set your banner priorities once in Flows – and Flows will store the visitor views of each banner to tell your site what to show next for each unique IP!

 So, How do you Flow it?

 We start our Flow of the week by triggering on a website visit – passing through the visitor IP.
 We then get the saved IPs and check if this is a new visitor or returning.
 If new – set the initial banner priorities to return the set decided on for first visit.
 Here you could also route based on user country/city to return different initial banner sets per country/city.

-Can Flows randomise which banners to show?Yes of course!
+Yes of course!
 If all banners were to have the same or no priority – then Flows would simply return a complete random banner set on every website visit.
 If instead, like in our Flow of the week, there is a priority set at the start, then there will be a set of banners for the first visit based on that priority.
 And for each unique IP visit after that; the priority score for the banners would be updated and Flows would return a new set of random banners for each visit.
 But still with the priority as a base so those with high priority would be shown more times than those with low.